manuel-192/Antergos/Antergos-packages-aur/README.md

 and the following Arch packages:
 - xed

-Special note: any of the packages here may be removed when the corresponding Antergos packages are available.
+Special note: any of the packages here may be removed when the corresponding Antergos packages are made available.